-We all have our favourites, as well as those we tend to avoid, but using a mix of these methods of finding the best guest blogging opportunities will enable you to find more opportunities, and ensure a diverse range of links and traffic sources for your site.
+We all have our favourites, as well as those we tend to avoid, but using a mix of these methods of finding the best guest blogging opportunities will enable you to find more sites to publish on, and ensure a diverse range of links and traffic sources for your site.

 Whatever method you use to source guest posting opportunities, you should assess their value and the potential benefits that publishing a post will bring.
 Simply publishing on every site will take a lot of time.
 It will also lead to poor returns on investment and finding fresh guest blog inspiration will become increasingly difficult.
 Concentrating more of your time on a handful of high quality and highly targeted sites means working smarter and reaping the benefits.

 Many of us start our online journey on search engines, and so it seems fitting that Google is where we start our list too.
 Google is arguably the best way to find a large list of guest blogging sites.
 Rather than finding and approaching a single site at a time, set a spreadsheet up and get a list together, including information like DA (What Is DA?) and PA (What Is PA?) and site topic, the main URL of the blog, and the guest post guidelines pages.